 THIS STRONG TEAM OF DEDICATED INDIVIDUALS HELP TO FIGHT FOR ENVIRONMENTAL JUSTICE IN THE COALFIELDS OF SOUTHWESTERN PENNSYLVANIA.

-Veronica Coptis joined the CCJ staff in March 2013 as a Community Organizer and is now serving as the Deputy Director.
+Veronica Coptis joined the CCJ staff in March 2013 as a Community Organizer and is now serving as the Executive Director.
 She grew up in western Greene County near the Bailey Mine Complex and currently lives in the eastern part of the county.
 Before joining the CCJ staff, Veronica served on the Board of Directors for CCJ and organize with Mountain Watershed Association.
 She received a bachelor’s degree in biology from West Virginia University and is Chapter Chair for the Pennsylvania Chapter of Sierra Club.
-She enjoys hiking and geocaching at Ryerson State Park and other areas around Greene County.
+She enjoys hiking and geocaching at Ryerson State Park and other areas around Greene County with her husband and daughter.
 If you see Veronica around town, ask her about her chickens!

 She can be reached at email@example.com